-Preorder the book by clicking on the cover above.
-I’ve decided to release an unedited preview of the first novel in my new series for your enjoyment.
+Purchase the book by clicking on the cover above.
+I’ve decided to release an unedited preview (for copyright purposes) of the first novel in my new series for your enjoyment.
 Please comment, share, and follow.

 The Curious Case of Ale Euclid

 Canvases lined the walls.
 Smudged and erratic strokes revealed a quiet genius encumbered by a great sadness.
 The open space in which the somber artist brooded appeared larger than it was.
 Ale Euclid suffered from a tendency to check out from his surroundings, imbuing his personal experiences with a special kind of significance felt only by those who wrote the story of their lives with broad strokes of emotional connection.

 Outside the darkness of the light-filled metropolis ebbed and flowed like the lapping shores of the island on which it sprawled.
 The bustling world around him not only satisfied the collectivistic yearning of his gregariousness, but also allowed him to disappear from the crowd behind closed doors, playing to the reserved sensibilities of an artist in the midst of a storm of conflicting and contrasting ideals.
 Ale had few friends except for a small circle of fellow painters and artists who populated the Inked District of the remote island of Nyan, the largest of the Tranquil Isles.

 Euclid placed a special emphasis on the aesthetics and ambiance of his surroundings, which made island life amidst the peaceful, harmonious culture of Nyan the ideal backdrop for his inspiration.

 The outer door of his loft beeped rhythmically, a sliver of light infecting the purposeful darkness of his studio.
 Ale did not move, instead remaining motionless.
 His gaze was intently fixed on an almost-finished piece he called Constancy, a magnificent representation of the universe reduced to darkness and light battling toward an inevitable end.